Thai Reach is dedicated to helping anyone in need of low-cost prosthetic and medical devices and other accessibility aids.

 LEGACY OF LEPROSY - A PILOT PROJECT IN KHON KAEN, THAILAND WITH SIRINDHORN HOSPITAL

-Our pilot project began in October, 2017.
+Our pilot project began in October, 2017 and is on-going

 We are helping a community of 400, mostly elderly adults in Khon Kaen, Thailand, who have all contracted Hansen's Disease (Leprosy) when they were younger and the disease was untreatable.
 Hansen's at it's worst can rob the afflicted of fingers, leaving them with only palms and vestige knuckles.

 Our idea was to see if new 3D printed hand designs originally created for children with Amniotic Band Syndrome could be modified for use with adults with Hansen's.
 Our first three recipients are showing great progress wearing a scaled up version of the Phoenix V2 3D printed hand created by the E-nable community.
-These hands were printed in the United States and shipped there, but our intent going forward is to set up a 3D printing lab in Sirindhorn Hospital's Prosthetic and Orthotic section, train and provide design assistance as well as provide materials that are not available locally.
+These hands were printed in the United States and shipped there, but our intent going forward was to set-up a 3D printing lab in Sirindhorn Hospital's Prosthetic and Orthotic section, train and provide design assistance as well as provide materials that are not available locally.

-In addition to making more 3D printed hands for Hansen's sufferers we also want to create other assistive devices to aid their lives, possibly creating new designs that we intend to share.
+In addition to making more 3D printed hands for Hansen's sufferers we also wanted to create other assistive devices to aid their lives, possibly creating new designs that we intend to share.
 We also want to share the stories of their lives with the world and try to erase the stigma of this long feared and misunderstood disease.

 Some of the funding for this will be coming from the hospital, but it is a big project in need of technical assistance and we think if it is done right and is successful this pilot lab will inspire more hospitals to create similar programs around Thailand, the region and the world.